-1.16 EXHIBITS AND DISPLAYS Adopted by Board Action 01/17/2024
+1.16 EXHIBITS AND DISPLAYS

 It is the policy of the Musser Public Library that display spaces in library locations, including but not limited to enclosed display cabinets, bulletin boards, and pamphlet racks are solely under the care and control of library staff.
 Where appropriate, such displays or exhibits may reflect various viewpoints on a given subject.
 Groups, organizations, and individuals may be solicited to display materials.